-Impacted by national and international factors, the cost-of-living crisis continues to impact on everyone's lives placing enormous pressure on household finances particularly when many are still recovering from the impact of Covid.
+Impacted by national and international factors, the cost-of-living crisis continues to affect everyone's lives, placing enormous pressure on household finances.

-In addition the significant but essential investment we have planned between 2025 and 2030 to deliver a highly ambitious set of outcomes, including tackling pollution, enhancing the water environment, and ensuring there is enough water to cater for everyone's needs over the long term will add increased pressure as water bills are regrettably going to rise.
+Additionally, the significant but essential investment we have planned between 2025 and 2030 to deliver a highly ambitious set of outcomes, including tackling pollution, enhancing the water environment, and ensuring there is enough water to cater for everyone's needs over the long term, will add increased pressure as water bills regrettably rise.